Skip to main content

 The subject at Selwyn

 Students will develop analytical skills in history through a wide range of topics in British, European, American and World history, as well as the history of political thought.
-There will also be opportunites to work with historical sources in foreign languages.

-If you have no experience of a language you will study it from the very beginning.
-If you do have an A-Level or IB HL in the language, it will not be new to you so you can carry on studying it at a more advanced level.
-You can study these languages if you have no experience, or if you have an A-Level or IB HL in the language -
+If you have no experience of a language you will study it ab-initio (from the very beginning).
+If you do have an A-Level or equivalent n the language, it will not be new to you so you can carry on studying it at a more advanced level.
+You can study the following languages if you have no experience, or if you have an A-Level or equivalent in the language:German, Italian, Portuguese, Russian, Spanish

 In Selwyn, the College Library holds over 40,000 books.
 This includes a history and languages section, where you will find books of central importance to your course.
-The Library's holdings are continually updated.
+Students at Selwyn are supported by a wide range of College travel grants, to assist academic travel.

 The Teaching Fellows